-Young Victorian workers between the ages of 15 and 24 are more likely to be injured at work and hospitalised than any other age group.
+Unfortunately, young workers aged between 15 and 24 are more likely to be physically injured at work than any other age group.

-But everyone who has a paid job in Victoria has a right to be safe when they're at work.
-Your boss has a legal obligation to make sure both workers and visitors to the workplace are not at risk of injury.
+Your employer has a legal obligation to make sure both workers and visitors to the workplace are not at risk of injury.

-When you start a new job you need to be given the right kind of training by your employer to make sure you can do the job safely.
+When you start a new job, your employer must train you properly to make sure you can do the job safely.

-If you're new to a job and have never done that kind of work before, you shouldn't be left alone without supervision if you're doing a task that puts you at risk of injury.
+When you're new to a job and have never done that kind of work before, you should always be supervised.
+You shouldn't be left alone if you're doing a task that puts you at risk of injury.

-If you don't think you've had enough training or supervision to keep you safe in your workplace, you should speak to your boss about it.
-If you don't want to talk to your boss, ask your supervisor or an older or more experienced workmate.
+If you don't think you've had enough training or supervision to keep you safe in your workplace, speak to your manager about it.
+If you don't want to talk to them, ask your supervisor or an older or more experienced workmate.

 Remember it's always better to ask questions if you don't understand what you've been told to do, or if you're not sure how to do it safely.